 This is most time the code number of the scam recruitment agent; this helps them differentiate which of their agents invited you and which one will attend to you when you arrive.

-Here is a list of 6 ways to identify fake job offers
+Here is a list of 6 ways to detect fake job offers

 - The company has no credible online presence.

-- The recruiters request for money for your employment letter.
+- The recruiters request money for your employment letter.

 - Your employment letter is not authentic/personalized.